PyPi Server - Managing Python Driver and Script Dependencies

 Note: This applies to both online and offline CloudShell deployments.

 - Packages you add to the local PyPi Server repository will constrict all Python scripts and drivers that use any version of these packages to use the specific versions residing in the repository (if they require a different version, the execution will result in error).
 Therefore, for packages that are published in the public PyPi repository, the best practice is to specify the package versions in the requirements.txt instead of adding them to the local repository.

-- If you are upgrading to version 8.3, you will need to add many packages at once, for example, when migrating to the PyPi Server method for managing Python packages, copy the Python dependencies residing in the dependencies folder(s) defined by the
+- If you are upgrading from version 8.2 or below, you will need to add many packages at once, for example, when migrating to the PyPi Server method for managing Python packages.
+If this is the case, copy the Python dependencies residing in the dependencies folder(s) defined by the

-- Before you start, make sure you have the access credentials to the PyPi Server repository, which were defined when running the Quali Server configuration wizard.
+For this method, you need the access credentials to the PyPi Server repository, which were defined when running the Quali Server configuration wizard.
 If you do not have them, contact your IT administrator.
 By default, the username and password are "pypiadmin".